DanielMelo404/ae-nlb-2021-copy/README.md

 This is a fork of [neural-data-transformers](https://github.com/snel-repo/neural-data-transformers), which was the basis for the winning submissions.

-**Thanks to the organizers** for putting this competition together, we had a blast competing!

 ### AE Contributors
 * Darin Erat Sleiter [@dsleiter](https://github.com/dsleiter)
 * Joshua Schoenfield [@joshuaAtAE](https://github.com/joshuaAtAE)
 * Mike Vaiana [@vaiana](https://github.com/vaiana)

+### Acknowledgements

+**Thanks to the organizers** for putting this competition together, we had a blast competing!

+Many thanks to Sumner L Norman ([@sumner15](https://github.com/sumner15)) for his guidance and advice, especially in the areas of neuroscience and neural decoding.

 ## Model Description